JoshBrown0606/HYDRAlang/README.md

 `>` makes the next head of the HYDRA the current head.
 If `>` would move past the last head of the HYDRA, it wraps around to the first head.

- `!` outputs the binary data of the current head of the HYDRA as a character.
+ `!` outputs the binary data of all heads of the HYDRA as a string.

  `[` and `]` loops through all code between them as long as the first bit of the current head of the HYDRA is 1.